AdamSobieski/Narratology/Content/Automata.md

 }
 ```

-Automata instances can also implement interfaces to provide their own customized implementations for those functionalities otherwise provided by extension methods, e.g., `ICustomAccepts` and `ICustomTransduce`.
-Such interfaces can be checked for upon instances in provided extension methods.
+As considered, functionalities for automata, acceptors, and transducers can be supplied via extension methods.
+Automata instances could also implement interfaces to provide their own customized implementations for various functionalities, e.g., `ICustomAccepts` and `ICustomTransduce`.
+Such interfaces can be checked for in provided extension methods.

 A vision is that `IAutomatonBuilder` interfaces or `AutomatonBuilder` (static) classes would enable developers to simply and programmatically build various kinds of automata.
 Automata builders might configurably optimize developers' described automata and/or utilize runtime code-generation and compiling-related features to maximize performance.

-This vision entails that multiple levels of genericity be provided.
+This vision entails that multiple levels of genericity be provided, as shown above.
 Automata loaders and builders, then, might return automata instances cast to `IAutomata<TInput>` or `ITransducer<TInput, TOutput>`, encapsulating over types for states and edges.

 ### Tree Automata